jobsort/jobsort/leetcode/binary-gap.md

----
-name: "Binary Gap"
-title: "LeetCode Binary Gap Solution"
-description: 'Solution for given a positive integer n, find and return the longest distance between any two adjacent 1''s in the binary representation of n.
-If there are no two adjacent 1''s, return 0.
-Two 1''s are adjacent if there are only 0''s separating them (possibly no 0''s).
-The distance between two 1''s is the absolute difference between their bit positions.
-For example, the two 1''s in "1001" have a distance of 3.'
-published: "2021-12-06 PDT"
-modified: "2021-12-06 PDT"
----

 # Binary Gap Problem & Solution

 Given a positive integer `n`, find and return the longest distance between any two adjacent `1`'s in the binary representation of `n`.